MouseBiteLabs/Game-Boy-DMG-Color/README.md

 Here are some pictures of the assembly process.
 Detailed images of the circuit boards are shown in their respective folders.

 First, I started with the back half of the DMG shell.
 The PWR board needs five 2.25" wires, and the HDP board needs four 2.6" wires.
-I soldered all the wires between the two boards, placed the assembly in the shell, and secured it with the proper screws.
+Also, the flex cable should be inserted into the CPU board first, because the connector will be inaccessible after screwing the CPU board in the shell.
+After I soldered all the wires between the two boards and secured the FFC, I placed the assembly in the shell, and secured it with the proper screws.
 I put a game in the cartridge slot to keep the CPU board in place easier while assembling.

-[picture of back half of shell, with boards]
+[picture of back half of shell, with boards and FFC]

 Then, I prepared the Q5 board solder pads.
 I cut six 30 gauge wire segments and soldered them on the brightness, palette, battery, and OSD input pads.
 These will be soldered to the rear of the IPS board after installed.